HieuDao-code/dotfiles/docs/python.md

 # Python tooling

 This is a list of python tools which get installed.
+We use [uv](https://github.com/astral-sh/uv) to manage our python tools in an isolated and persistent environment.

 Install uv via the standalone installer: